gnobitab/RectifiedFlow/README.md

 ```

 ## Thanks
-A Large portion of this code base is built upon [Score SDE](https://github.com/yang-song/score_sde_pytorch).
+A Large portion of this codebase is built upon [Score SDE](https://github.com/yang-song/score_sde_pytorch).